mlops-club/vscode-bentoml/bentoml-playground-workspace/README.md

-# `clearml-playground-workspace`
+# `bentoml-playground-workspace`

 If you press `F5` to debug this extension, it will open up a development VS Code window with

-- the version of `clearml-session-manager` in this repo, activated
+- the version of the `vscode-bentoml` extension in this repo, activated
 - this folder as the workspace